-Molly Dunn (Jhey Castles) lost her father during an earthquake when she was young which is why she has dedicated her life to creating an early warning system for seismic activity.
-It hasn't been smooth sailing as a previous warning turned out to be false, something which student Nick (Jason Woods) likes to remind her of.
+Molly Dunn (Jhey Castles - Apocalypse Pompeii lost her father during an earthquake when she was young which is why she has dedicated her life to creating an early warning system for seismic activity.
+It hasn't been smooth sailing as a previous warnings turned out to be false, something which student Nick (Jason Woods) likes to remind her of.
 But when Molly's latest warnings prove to be accurate it comes with a fright as a major series of earthquakes are going to hit the area.
-Forced to work with Nick, who Molly learns to her disapproval has been secretly dating her stepdaughter Ali (Grace Van Dien), they need to get in to the city to rescue Ali who has become trapped in the hotel she has started working at.
+Forced to work with Nick, who Molly learns to her disapproval has been secretly dating her stepdaughter Ali (Grace Van Dien - Escaping Dad), they need to get in to the city to rescue Ali who has become trapped in the hotel she has started working at.

 I have said before that I actually enjoy watching bad disaster movies; yes I know I am a little bit strange, but their badness can often become what is most entertaining about them.
 And there certainly is plenty of bad in "San Andreas Quake" such as a scene where a chopper blows up when a plane crashes in to it on the ground, the phrase "I thought it would be bigger" comes to mind when it comes to the explosion.
 Then there is the usual array of bad special effects when it comes to quakes, crashes and all the usual things which you expect from a bad disaster movie.